nhn/tui.grid/docs/en/custom-event.md

 ```

 ## GridEvent
-When an event occurs, an instance of the `GridEvent` class is passed to the handler attached to the event.
+When an event occurs, an instance of the `GridEvent` instance is passed to the handler attached to the event.
 It has useful information which can be used by event handler.
-For example, if the `click` event occurs, `rowKey`, `targetType` and `columnName` value is set to the `GridEvent` object so that user can figure out the address of the target cell.
+For example, if the `click` event occurs, `rowKey`, `targetType` and `columnName` value is set to the `GridEvent` instance so that user can figure out the address of the target cell.

 ```javascript
 grid.on('click', function(ev) {